Get Ready To Be Mesmerized By A Sea Of Swirling Colors In This Magic Milk Science Experiment

 A wonderful chemical reaction occurs as soon as the dishwashing liquid touches the milk mixture.
 You’ll see a kaleidoscope of colors and swirly patterns forming on the plate.
 The colors start spreading away from the spot where you added the drop of dishwashing liquid and start to mix and form swirling patterns.

 Conduct An Interactive Session With Your Kid After The Milk And Dish Soap Experiment

-The milk and food coloring experiment results in a rainbow of colors and patterns on the plate, bringing out excited squeals from your child.
+The Magic Milk Experiment results in a rainbow of colors and patterns on the plate, bringing out excited squeals from your child.
 They’ll be wide-eyed with excitement and filled with curiosity about the result.
 An interactive question and answer session with your child helps them understand what they saw.

-Ask your child questions about what they saw and experienced while performing the rainbow milk experiment.
+Ask your child questions about what they saw and experienced while performing the Magic Milk Experiment.
 Here are a few questions to help you get started:

-- Did you have fun doing the milk science experiment?
+- Did you have fun doing the Magic Milk Experiment

 - Did you learn anything new from it?

 - What did you notice about the milk soap experiment?

 - What do you think happened to the milk after you added the dishwashing soap to it?